Dor-Ron/Peer-Findr/README.md

 Built with:

-  * Python, Flask, Peewee, and SQL for the backend.
+  * Python, Flask, Peewee, and SQLite for the backend.

   * HTML, CSS, LESS, Javascript and Bootstrap for the frontend.

   * Utilized Jinja2 templating as well.

-Built within the course of one day, so excuse any mistakes...
+Built within the course of a day and a half, so excuse any mistakes...